mhwombat/nix-for-numbskulls/reuse-nixos-derivation.md

 You're running NixOS.
 You want to do some development work on a project that uses a build system other than Nix.
-If you only use those build tools for that one project, you may not want to install them in NixOS.
+If you only use that build system for this one project, you may not want to install all of the tools it requires in NixOS.
 It would be nice to set up a nix shell that has the extra tools you need for this project.